LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 <!-- Beginning of Slides 5 -->
 <!-- Beginning of Notes Week 9 -->

+In the literature Information Hiding and Encapsulation are often used synonymously.
+But they are distinct but related.

 ## Information Hiding

 > Information hiding is used to reduce dependencies between modules.
 The client is